luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-094-polyverse-visualize-molecules/description.md

 - Domain: Computational Chemistry
 - Subtask Categories: Molecule Visualization
 - Source: deepchem/deepchem
-- Expected Output: polyverse_visualize_molecules_pred.png
+- Expected Output: `polyverse_visualize_molecules_pred.png`
 - Output Type: Image

 ## Task

-Visuzalize the molecule in the file 'molecule_ZINC001754572633.pkl' with a graph, which is a rdkit.Chem.rdchem.Mol object, using the rdkit and networkx library.
-You should use orange for Carbon (C) atoms, magenta for Oxygen (O) atoms, and cyan for Nitrogen (N) atoms.
-Use the spring layout with random seed set to 10 when drawing the molecue.
-Set the node size to 800 and add labels to the nodes.
+Visualise the molecule stored in `molecule_ZINC001754572633.pkl` (an RDKit `Mol`) as a graph.
+Colour carbon atoms orange, oxygen atoms magenta, and nitrogen atoms cyan.
+Lay out the graph with NetworkX spring layout (seed=10), set node size to 800, and label each atom.

 ## Dataset

-N/A
+[START Dataset Preview: polyverse_viz]
+|-- molecule_ZINC001754572633.pkl
+[END Dataset Preview]

 ## Submission Format

-Submit `sample_submission.csv` with the columns `file_name` and `image_base64`.
-Encode your final image as base64 (UTF-8 string) and associate it with the expected file name.
+Encode the rendered figure as base64 and save it to `pred_results/polyverse_visualize_molecules_pred.png`.
+Submit `sample_submission.csv` with columns `file_name` and `image_base64` referencing that PNG.

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader compares the decoded image with the gold reference via a GPT-based judge (threshold 60) and falls back to a deterministic similarity check when the judge is unavailable.